brunoxkz/das/replit.md

   * Enhanced error handling for JSON parsing issues in campaign processing
   * Ensures SMS are only sent for legitimate, complete phone number submissions
   * Maintains data integrity by filtering out incomplete or invalid phone entries
+- July 07, 2025.
+FINAL VALIDATION SYSTEM IMPLEMENTATION - Completed rigorous phone number filtering:
+  * Added numeric-only validation to prevent text entries like "teste2020" from being processed
+  * Implemented comprehensive logging to track validation process in real-time
+  * System now completely ignores partial responses and only processes finalized quiz submissions
+  * Cleaned up existing invalid logs and prevented creation of new invalid entries
+  * Enhanced dynamic detection system to only schedule SMS for valid, complete phone numbers
+  * Confirmed zero invalid logs in database after implementation
+  * System fully operational and ready for production use with number 11995133932
 ```

 ## User Preferences